OpenZeppelin/ethernaut/README.md

 ],
 ```

-Then run `yarn run deploy:contracts`.
+Then run `yarn deploy:contracts`.
 This action will effectively deploy a new version of the level data item whose deployed_ropsten array was updated, and will point the ethernaut dapp to use this new deployed contract instance for the level.